FAB (song): Composition and reception

-Release
+Release and promotion

-"FAB" made its premiere exclusively through The Fader on September 22, 2016, as the second promotional single from Mad Love (2016).
-JoJo shared the single's cover artwork on her social channels.
-Although never officially released as a single to radio, a digital remix EP containing 5 official remixes of the song was released on March 5, 2017, including version by Kemist, RealOnes, DJ Braindead, Giovanny and Wixard.
+"FAB" made its premiere exclusively through The Fader on September 22, 2016, as the second promotional single from Mad Love.
+JoJo shared the single's cover artwork on her social media.
+Although never released as a single to radio, a digital remix EP containing 5 remixes of the song was released on March 5, 2017, including various versions by Kemist, RealOnes, DJ Braindead, Giovanny and Wixard.